PGY2 Cardiology Pharmacy Residency

 Applicants considered for a position will be invited for an on-site interview at Memorial Hermann-Texas Medical Center during January or February.
 Applicants will be given a tour of the facilities and will have a chance to meet with the Residency Program Director, clinical pharmacy staff, and current pharmacy residents.

 Memorial Hermann recognizes the health benefits of a tobacco-free lifestyle as well as the special duty to maintain and promote a healthy and safe environment for our patients, visitors, physicians, and employees.
-In an effort to further this goal, Memorial Hermann will no longer hire individuals who use tobacco products in any form.
+In an effort to further this goal, Memorial Hermann does not hire individuals who use tobacco products in any form.

 For further information, contact: